vatesfr/xen-orchestra/docs/xoa.md

-# XOA
+# XOA Support

-XOA is the Xen Orchestra Appliance.
-XOA is a Debian VM with:

-- Xen Orchestra already installed (nothing to do!)
-- Tested with all bundled dependencies (QA)
-- The web updater (update in one click)
-- Support (+SSH support, tooling)
-- Secured system (sudo, firewall)
+This is the section dedicated to all XOA details and how to get support on it.

 ## Specifications